Paramedics

 E-portfolio for paramedics in primary care

 The College of Paramedics conducted a review of available e-portfolios to support paramedics working in primary care to evidence their clinical capabilities.
 There is a collaboration with Fourteen Fish this being a familiar tool with GPs, and in addition to the FCP Roadmap capabilities being included, there is the platform to use as a community of practice within it.
-A anonymised organisational oversight to share data with WT&E in terms of where paramedics are working and if there are any specific areas where paramedics are finding challenges to completion.

 Fourteen Fish e-Portfolio for Primary Care Paramedics (collegeofparamedics.co.uk)